 - Educate Your Team:

 - Provide regular training and education to employees and stakeholders on compliance matters.
-Ensure that they understand the importance of compliance and their role in maintaining it.
+Ensure they understand the importance of compliance and their role in maintaining it.

 - Transparency and Disclosures: